 Regardless of your mount, or OTA, or camera, there are things every astrophotgrapher needs to survive.
 These aren’t equipment related, but something all of us can relate to.
+If you aren’t into the hobby yourself, and/or don’t know an astrophotographer, you’ll probably think we’re just crazy.

 1. An understanding or similarly interested spouse and/or family.

-When you start in with astrophotography, if you decide to stay with it through the first levels of frustration, you will be obsessively either tinkering with your equipment, reading endless articles/blogs, watching numerous YouTube videos, standing right next to the telescope when imaging, or staring at the computer screen outside through a PC inside while the rest of the world carries on.
+When you start out in astrophotography, if you decide to stay with it through the first levels of frustration, you will be obsessively either tinkering with your equipment, reading endless articles/blogs, watching numerous YouTube videos, standing right next to the telescope when imaging, or staring at the computer screen outside through a PC inside while the rest of the world carries on.
 After about a month, your family may start to seem like other people who just occupy the same space.
 Work will become a thing you do to pay for the equipment you “need”.
 Sleep will only be a memory.
 If you have kids, remember those horrible nights the first few weeks after they were born and how tired you were the next day.
 Now translate that into every clear night and the following day.

 If you’re single, none of this matters and you can do whatever you want.
 I’m not jealous of you.
 I love my wife and kids.
 I like to think they love me back even when I’m sleeping on the couch on a Sunday afternoon because I was up all night!

 If your spouse and or family are also interested or active in Astrophotography, screw you!
 I’m only kidding of course.
 I’m glad my wife and family have varied interests.
 My wife and I are total opposites, but we work well together because we are.
-As a bonus result, we expose our kids to a lot of different things and viewpoints.
+As a bonus result, we expose our kids to a lot of different experiences and viewpoints.

 You need it, and it is not your friend.
 Dawn, Summer, tree branches, clouds, food, sleep, a job.
 These are the enemies of astrophotography.
 They all take time away from an open shutter on your camera.
 Those photons you want have been travelling for tens-of-millions of years.
 How dare those clouds come in now.
 Who in the hell planted that tree 70 years ago?
-Didn’t they know your camera had a date with some starlight in 2018?
+Didn’t they know your camera had a date with some starlight in 2021?
 And what is with the sun coming up at 4AM in June?
 Only six hours of imaging time is bullshit.
-You can do that before midnight in December.
+I can do that before midnight in December.
 Stupid orbits and seasons.

 Plan your nights ahead of time to maximize your photon collection.